 Although a car accident lawsuit usually follows the procedures outlined above, it can take some additional or alternate routes, such as motions and appeals.
 Additionally:

 - The plaintiff does not need to hire an attorney in order to file a lawsuit, but having legal representation can take the weight of the legal process off your shoulders.

 - Some states with “no-fault” car insurance only allow drivers to file car accident lawsuits when their specific situations meet the criteria, which may include a minimum dollar amount of damage, for example.

 - Because of the hassle, plus the time and money committed to lawsuits of any kind, most car accident cases reach a settlement even before ever reaching a trial.

-Every lawsuit is unique, but our lawyers can keep you apprised of the progress of your case every step of the way.
+Every lawsuit is unique, but our Atlanta car accident lawyers can keep you apprised of the progress of your case every step of the way.
 We afford each of our clients the personalized attention their cases deserve.